Vyral/base-template/_posts/2018-07-26-why-we-do-what-we-do.md

 <p style="text-align: center;"><em>Instead of talking about real estate today, I wanted to introduce you to our newest team member: My 6-month-old daughter, Charlotte.</em></p>

-I just wanted to show you one of the biggest reasons why we’re in business.
-My daughter, Charlotte, is only 6 months old, but she is going to be with us for a very long time.
-Hopefully, she’ll be answering some of our phone calls in the near future.
+I just wanted to show you one of the biggest reasons why we're in business: my 6-month-old daughter.
+She may have many things to learn from us, but hopefully she will be answering some of our phone calls in the near future.

 {% include pullquote.html %}